confidential-computing/governance/TAC/Meetings/2025/2025-10-16/CCC_TAC_Minutes_2025-10-16.md

 The overall budget will be smaller next year after deficit spending this year to use the surplus.
-The test infrastructure budget will be reduced, as actuals were lower than allocated Proposal to redirect $100,000 (previously for Technical Community Architect) to fund two projects with $50,000 each Mona Vij raised concerns about the Gramine project funding, as Intel's funding has disappeare,d and the project has slowed significantly
+The test infrastructure budget will be reduced, as actuals were lower than allocated Proposal to redirect $100,000 (previously for Technical Community Architect) to fund two projects with $50,000 each Mona Vij raised concerns about the Gramine project funding, as Intel's funding has decreased and the project has slowed significantly without funded maintainers.

-## Trustless Attestation Verification in Confidential
+## Trustless Attestation Verification in Confidential Computing
 Donghang Lu (DL) presented an update on TikTok's zero-knowledge attestation verification project.
 They've open-sourced two implementations: one using Circom and another using RISC-0.
 The RISC-0 version was just released and offers better performance (20-30 seconds vs 20-30 minutes)